 This method statement template has been partially completed along with providing you with areas to complete task specific details such as names of operatives, project name, timescale and hours of work.

 You may use the method statement as it is, in your business, and can add your company name at the top.
 However, the method statement is provided as a template and you need to check the details are suitable for your work process, making any amendments as required to cover the activity as it is carried out by your organisation.

-The document is provided in Office Word format and the document text fields are fully editable to suit your business activities and procedures.
+The document template has editable text fields, and is provided in PDF format for optimum compatibility across devices.
+View and edit this document using the free Adobe Reader.
 Once downloaded you are free to save, edit, print and use the building demolition method statement template within your business for as long as you need it.

 » Start Date

 » Hazards Identified